Immortalise/SearchAnything/README.md

-# Anything
+# SearchAnything

-"Anything" is a local semantic search engine, powered by various AI models, which allows you to search sentences and images based on their semantic meanings.
+"SearchAnything" is a local semantic search engine, powered by various AI models, which allows you to search sentences and images based on their semantic meanings.

 Check out our demo video to see how it works.